-PROPOSAL NO. 1-ELECTION OF CLASS II DIRECTORS
+PROPOSAL NO. 1-ELECTION OF CLASS III DIRECTORS

 Our Board of Directors is divided into three classes, with one class of our directors standing for election each year, for a three-year term.
-The authorized size of our Board of Directors is currently seven.
+The authorized size of our Board of Directors is currently six.
 Directors for each class are elected at the annual meeting of stockholders held in the year in which the term for their class expires and hold office until their resignation or removal or their successors are duly elected and qualified.
 In accordance with our certificate of incorporation and bylaws, our directors may fill existing vacancies on the Board of Directors by appointment.
 The members of the classes are divided as follows:

-- the Class I directors are Jill C. Milne and Michael D. Kishbauch, and their term will expire at the annual meeting of stockholders to be held in 2019; - · the Class II directors are Nicholas Galakatos and Jean George, and their term expires at the Annual Meeting; and - the Class III directors are Kenneth Bate, Michael Ross and Burt Adelman, and their term will expire at the annual meeting of stockholders to be held in 2018.
+- the Class I directors are Jill C. Milne and Michael D. Kishbauch, and their term will expire at the annual meeting of stockholders to be held in 2019; - the Class II directors are Kenneth Bate and Jean George, and their term will expire at the annual meeting of stockholders to be held in 2020; and - the Class III directors are Michael Ross and Burt Adelman, and their term expires at the Annual Meeting.